 "I continued to try to write songs at that same piano until rock n roll swept me away," he said.

 These early experiences and songs from his childhood and memories triggered by the return of the family piano were the initial inspirations for Occasional Shivers.

-On April 15, 2018, University of Texas Press will publish Chris Stamey's book "A Spy in the House of Loud: New York Songs and Stories."
+On April 15, 2018, University of Texas Press published Chris Stamey's book "A Spy in the House of Loud: New York Songs and Stories."
 Read an excerpt.

 Written and Directed by Chris Stamey